Foley Beach: Archbishop of the Anglican Church in North America

-Ecumenical Work
+Ecumenical and inter-faith dialogue

 The Anglican Church in North America has had ecumenical talks with various denominations including the Missouri Synod Lutheran Church, the North American Lutheran Church, the Orthodox Church in America, the Roman Catholic Church, the Evangelical Lutheran Church of Latvia, the Presbyterian Church in America, World Methodist Fellowship, and the Good Shepherd Church of India.
 Beach led a delegation in August 2015 for Ecumenical discussions with Patriarch Kirill and the Russian Orthodox Church.
 Beach signed Full Communion Concordances with the Free Church of England in 2015, the Episcopal Missionary Church in 2020, the Evangelical Lutheran Church of Latvia in 2023, and the Filipino Independent Catholic Church in 2024.
 In 2023 Beach led a delegation to the Vatican with discussions with the Roman Catholic Church regarding resurrecting the Malta Statement from the 1960s regarding steps for Eucharistic Fellowship.

 He visited Pakistan in November 2019, at the invitation of the Kul Masalak Ulama Board Leadership, where he met Moderator Humphrey Peters and Bishop Azad Marshall, of the Church of Pakistan.
 He also was present in an interfaith gathering with Muslim scholars in Lahore on 19 November 2019.
-In February 2020 Beach was invited by Ugandan Archbishop and Primate Stephen Kaziimba to peach at his enthronement and lead his personal pre-enthronement spiritual retreat in Kampala.
+In February 2020 Beach was invited by Ugandan Archbishop and Primate Stephen Kaziimba to preach at his enthronement and lead his personal pre-enthronement spiritual retreat in Kampala.
 In March 2020 Beach was invited by Archbishop and Primate Ezekiel Kondo to Khartoum to a preaching mission and ministry to the Sudanese bishops.
 In September 2021 at the invitation of Archbishop and Primate Henry Ndukuba of Nigeria, Beach preached and ministered at the Standing Committee of the Church of Nigeria in Lagos, Nigeria.
 In June 2023 Beach was invited to preach to the nation at the annual Uganda Martyr’s Day Remembrance in Kampala.
 In October 2023 Beach ministered in North India in the Anglican Diocese of Bengal at the invitation of Bishop Probal Dutta.